AndrewConway/ConcreteSTV/nsw/NSWLocalCouncilLegislation2021Commentary.md

 I write this having found multiple errors in the NSWEC's (and other EC's) prior local government counts, and want to make it clear that if their results differ from mine this year, that is not necessarily proof that they (or ConcreteSTV for that matter) are wrong.
 I am very dubious about my (or any other) interpretation.

+After the NSW Electoral Commission published their results, I made a new algorithm that matched their interpretation, which is significantly different from mine, and could produce different candidates elected (although it does not do so in any of the 2021 elections, assuming the provided vote lists were correct).
+I have added to this document comments on how they interpreted the legislation.
+Their interpretation is, in my opinion, plausible, given the ambiguous legislation.

+My interpretation is used for the rule set `NSWLocalGov2021`; The rules `NSWECLocalGov2021` are my interpretation of the NSWEC's implementation, and match the dopfulldetails.xlsx perfectly (although they track some things I do not, and I track some things they do not, and some times - e.g. City of Albury, count 13, there are ties that are broken by lot - the choice that the NSWEC made must be specified by the `--tie` parameter)

 I strongly believe that the legislation should be made unambiguous.